Free Ground Shipping Over $100

 Why Choose Hatching Time for Your Chicken Treats?

-• Boost health and happiness.
+• Boost your flock's health and happiness.

-• Encourage natural foraging instincts.
+• Encourage their natural foraging instincts.

 How Often Should You Feed Treats to Your Chicks?

-• Frequency: Offer treats 2–3 times weekly.
+• How often should I give my chickens snacks?: Offer treats 2–3 times weekly.

 Feeding Chicks the Right Way: A Healthy Chicken Diet Starts Here